g-esco101/cs61b/proj0/README.md

 A simulation of our solar system.

-To run enter these commands in a terminal javac NBody.java java NBody 157788000.0 25000.0 data/planets.txt
+To run enter these commands in a terminal:

+  javac NBody.java

+  java NBody 157788000.0 25000.0 data/planets.txt